kevin-zhou-1028/ccs_openstack/README.md

 # Get nginx port mapping
 kubectl get svc -n ingress-nginx

-# Update the ip address in k8s-manifests/values.yaml to external IP of worker node
-# and port mapped to 80 or 443.
-Use port mapped to 80 is TLS is not enabled.
+# Update the ip address in k8s-manifests/values.yaml to external IP of worker node and port mapped to 80 or 443.
+Use port mapped to 80 if TLS is not enabled.
 ```